netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 60-scireg-tagging-fakegeoip.conf

 Uses a fake geoip database containing [Science Registry](http://scienceregistry.grnoc.iu.edu) information to tag the flows with source and destination science disciplines and roles, organizations and locations, etc;
-removes scireg fields we don't need to save to elasticsearch.
+removes Registry fields we don't need to save to elasticsearch.

-Note: The Science Registry "fake geoip database" is updated weekly and can be downloaded from scienceregistry.grnoc.iu.edu via wget in a cron job.
+Note: The Science Registry "fake geoip database" is updated weekly and can be downloaded from scienceregistry.grnoc.iu.edu via wget in a cron job (provided in the installation).

 ### 70-deidentify.conf